-A total of 353 patients from 73 active centers (predominantly located in France, United States and the Czech Republic) were randomly assigned to receive masitinib plus gemcitabine or placebo plus gemcitabine.
-The safety population comprised all randomized patients who received at least one dose of either masitinib or placebo (N = 349).
+A total of 353 patients from 73 active centers (predominantly located in France, United States and Czech Republic) were randomly assigned to receive masitinib plus gemcitabine or placebo plus gemcitabine.
+The safety population comprised all randomized patients who received at least one dose of either masitinib or placebo (N=349).
 A CONSORT flow diagram for the study population as well as subgroups of interest and description of patient baseline characteristics are provided in sections D and E of the Supplementary Material, available at Annals of Oncology online.
 Baseline characteristics were generally well-balanced.
-The average number of post-study treatments was similar between treatment-arms at 1.1 ± 1.3 for the masitinib plus gemcitabine treatment-arm, and 1.0 ± 1.0 for the placebo plus gemcitabine arm, with the majority of patients receiving either single-agent gemcitabine (25% and 11%, respectively) or no additional treatment-line (27% and 31%) upon study discontinuation.
-Median exposure to masitinib or placebo in the safety population was 1.6 and 3.7 months, respectively, while median exposure to gemcitabine in the masitinib or placebo treatment-arms was 1.4 and 3.3 months, respectively; P = 0.001.
-At the data cut-off date, corresponding to a median follow-up of 26 months, one patient was ongoing treatment in the masitinib plus gemcitabine treatment-arm.
+The average number of post-study treatments was similar between treatment-arms at 1.1 ± 1.3 for the masitinib plus gemcitabine treatment-arm and 1.0 ± 1.0 for the placebo plus gemcitabine arm, with the majority of patients receiving either single-agent gemcitabine (25% and 11%, respectively) or no additional treatment-line (27% and 31%) upon study discontinuation.
+Median exposure to masitinib or placebo in the safety population was 1.6 and 3.7 months, respectively, while median exposure to gemcitabine in the masitinib or placebo treatmentarms was 1.4 and 3.3 months, respectively; P=0.001.
+At the data cut-off date, corresponding to a median follow-up of 26 months, one patient was ongoing in the masitinib plus gemcitabine treatment-arm.

 A summary of safety data is presented in Table 1.
-Overall toxicity increased for masitinib combined with gemcitabine when compared with single-agent gemcitabine.
-A higher frequency of serious and severe (grade 3 and 4) AEs, discontinuations, temporary interruptions and dose reductions was reported in the masitinib plus gemcitabine treatment-arm, although the occurrence of AE related deaths was lower in this treatment-arm than in the placebo plus gemcitabine arm.
+Overall toxicity was increased for masitinib combined with gemcitabine when compared with single-agent gemcitabine.
+A higher frequency of serious and severe (grade 3 or 4) AEs, discontinuations, temporary interruptions and dose reductions was reported in the masitinib plus gemcitabine treatment-arm, although the occurrence of AE related deaths was lower in this treatment-arm than in the placebo plus gemcitabine arm.
 Hematological AEs contributed strongly to the discrepancy between treatment-arms, with the higher frequency reported for masitinib-treated patients due predominantly to an increase in neutropenia.
-No deaths were reported due to neutropenia in the masitinib plus gemcitabine treatment-arm, moreover, the occurrence of febrile neutropenia was similar between treatment-arms (1.7% for masitinib plus gemcitabine versus 0.6% for placebo plus gemcitabine), as were infections (30.6% versus 37.5%, respectively).
-Non-hematological AEs were typical of previously reported toxicity for masitinib, including vomiting, nausea and rash, but these generally resolved without sequelae and were not associated with any deaths.
+No deaths were reported due to neutropenia in the masitinib plus gemcitabine treatment-arm; moreover, the occurrence of febrile neutropenia was similar between treatment-arms (1.7% for masitinib plus gemcitabine versus 0.6% for placebo plus gemcitabine), as were infections (30.6% versus 37.5%, respectively).
+Non-hematological AEs were typical of previously reported toxicity for masitinib, including vomiting, nausea and rash; but these generally resolved without sequelae and were not associated with any deaths.

-Patient QoL at baseline was similar between the treatmentarms (mean global health score of 53.5 ± 22.4 versus 53.9 ± 21.1 for the masitinib plus gemcitabine and placebo plus gemcitabine treatment-arms, respectively), as well as at the last patient visit (46.3 ± 23.7 versus 49.7 ± 21.7 , respectively).
-The combination of masitinib plus gemcitabine did not, therefore, accelerate the decline in QoL with respect to single-agent gemcitabine.
+Patient QoL at baseline was similar between treatment-arms (mean global health score of 53.5 ± 22.4 versus 53.9 ± 21.1 for the masitinib plus gemcitabine and placebo plus gemcitabine treatment-arms, respectively), as well as at the last patient visit (46.3 ± 23.7 versus 49.7 ± 21.7 , respectively).
+The combination of masitinib plus gemcitabine did not therefore accelerate the decline in QoL with respect to single-agent gemcitabine.

-The median OS for the overall population, the primary efficacy analysis, was similar for both treatment-arms; 7.7 months [95% CI (6.1; 10.6)] for masitinib plus gemcitabine and 7.0 months [95% CI (6.1; 10.6)] for placebo plus gemcitabine (all results reported hereafter relate to the multivariate analysis unless otherwise stated) (Table 2).
-The corresponding HR was 0.89 [95% CI (0.70; 1.13)].
-Secondary analyses on surrogate
+Median OS for the overall population, the primary efficacy analysis, was similar for both treatment-arms; 7.7 months (95%CI[6.1;10.6]) for masitinib plus gemcitabine and 7.0 months (95%CI[6.1;10.6]) for placebo plus gemcitabine (all results reported hereafter relate to the multivariate analysis unless otherwise stated) (Table 2).
+The corresponding HR was 0.89 (95%CI[0.70;1.13]).
+Secondary analyses on surrogate survival endpoints of the overall population, e.g. progression-free survival or time-to-progression, were also similar between treatment-arms (data not shown).